 I always cut my avocados long-ways all the way around and then spoon out the inside.
 I mash with a fork (if it’s ripe, this shouldn’t be a problem).
-I throw the pit away, but some people keep it to keep their guac from browning.
+I throw the pit away, but some people keep it to keep their guac from browning?
+I've never tried this - so I can't confirm or deny if it actually works.
 I usually add the lemon juice right away (as the citrus also keeps it from browning too quickly).
 The rest is easy, and it doesn’t matter what order you go in.
 Just chop up everything and mix together!
 NOM NOM NOM

 Ripe avocados should be SLIGHTLY soft when you squeeze them.
 If they’re rock hard, they aren’t ripe yet.
 If they feel too squishy, they’re already rotten. :( Another trick I recently learned is by checking “under the button” at the top of the avocado.
 Flick it off: if it’s green, it’s still good; if it’s brown, it’s not.

 Some people only use the leaves of cilantro, but I’m too lazy to pluck them off so I usually end up using the whole strand (it doesn’t matter though, it’s purely up to you).
 ALSO!
 I recently discovered a way to keep cilantro longer: trim the bottoms, stick the trimmed bunch in a container/tall cup with water, cover the top with a plastic bag (supermarket produce bags work great for this), and store in the fridge.
 I recently tried this, and it works wonders and keeps the cilantro crunchy and fresh for 2-3 weeks (give or take).

 For a chunkier texture - add all your ingredients to a bowl and mash / combine at the very end.
 This will help prevent over-mashing and allow for some bigger chunks of avocado if that's what you're into!